BradEvanDavis/DogBreed_Recognition_Algo/README.md

 ## Conclusions:

-Outputs leveraging the pretrained VGG19 model were better than expected given that when attempting to create a model from scratch after 20 epochs it only approached 20% accuracy.
+Outputs leveraging the pretrained VGG19 model to obtain 88% accuracy were better than expected given that when attempting to create a model from scratch after 20 epochs it only approached 20% accuracy.
 After reflection, a few possible points of improvement to focus on include the following:

 1) hyperparameter tuning
 2) number of epochs trained